yobleck/qdm/README.md

 featuring the ability to choose between different desktop environments(DE)

-and window managers(WM) via `/usr/share/xsessions/*.desktop` files.
+and window managers(WM) via json config options (TODO`/usr/share/xsessions/*.desktop` files).

 QDM also supports multiple user login options and ASCII art style animations.

-The UI is shamelessly ripped from [Ly](https://github.com/fairyglade/ly) another TUI DM.
+This DM is heavily inspired by/shamelessly ripped off of [Ly](https://github.com/fairyglade/ly) another TUI DM.

-The reason QDM exists is because Ly's large (too large for such a simple program IMO)
+The reason QDM exists is because Ly's (too large for such a simple program IMO)

 code base is no longer being actively maintained.